 Admissions requirements for bioinformatics programs generally include a background in the health sciences, computer science, biology, or behavioral sciences.

-Master’s degree programs require candidates to submit a competitive GPA, official transcripts, and in some cases, test scores (GRE) or letters of recommendation.
-The graduate-level programs in bioinformatics see students diving deeper into the fields of data science, document management, and visual representation to gain a better understanding of what we can learn from all that data we generate.
+Master’s degree programs require candidates to submit a competitive GPA, official transcripts, and, in some cases, test scores (GRE) or letters of recommendation.
+Graduate-level programs in bioinformatics see students dive deeper into the fields of data science, document management, and visual representation to gain a better understanding of what we can learn from all that data we generate.

 Bioinformatics Program Accreditation

 Students enrolling in academic programs should look into a school’s accreditation status.
-Accreditation ensures that programs in bioinformatics are meeting a set of peer-reviewed standards in its curriculum.
+Accreditation ensures that bioinformatics programs meet a set of peer-reviewed standards in their curriculum.
 A full list of authoritative regional accreditation entities is available on the Council for Higher Education Accreditation (CHEA) website, which is affiliated with the U.S. Department of Education.

 On-Campus Bioinformatics Degree Programs